MoldyMacaroniX/dashword.net/_src/posts/in-geometry-dash-2-2-you-can-use-more-than-one-song-in-a-level-robtop-confirms.md

 RobTop shared a [video](https://twitter.com/ZURC_99/status/1661426443237183488) that showcased the feature in action.
 In the video, it shows an example [2.2 platformer level](/posts/geometry-dash-2-2-features-that-explain-why-the-update-is-taking-so-long/) with the song *Stereo Madness*.
 After a while, *Stereo Madness* slowly fades out, and [after a sound effect plays](/posts/final-geometry-dash-2-2-sneak-peek-released-by-robtop-games/), a new song starts playing.

 This is a feature that many were hoping for.
+Platformer levels work best with multiple soundtracks, so with this featuring coming in 2.2, it will lead to amazing platformer levels beyond anything we've currently seen in the [Geometry Dash 2.2 private server](/posts/geometry-dash-2-2-private-server-download-install/).

+It is unknown whether this feature will be available in normal levels as RobTop only confirmed that platformer levels will be able to use it without commenting on its wider availability.